regosen/gamelan_sequencer/README.md

 `python -m gamelan_sequencer SCORE_FILE [--mixdown=MIXDOWN_FILE] [--separates=SEPARATES_FOLDER] [--samples=SAMPLES_FILE]`

-- SCORE_FILE: path to score JSON file (described above)
+- SCORE_FILE: path to a JSON-formatted score
+   - see [scores](scores) folder for examples
 - Either (or both) of the following parameters:
   - MIXDOWN_FILE: record to a single file
   - SEPARATES_FOLDER: record to a folder of multiple files